TheIoTLearningInitiative/InternetOfThingsSensors/documentation/documentation/I2C.md

 <font color='blue'></font>

-Remember i told you it is not quite impossible to do this on the Edison + Arduino Breakout Board?; well before i tell youhow we can do a workaround  lets remember.. what are the lines needed by a device so I2C protocol can do its job?
+Remember i told you it is not quite impossible to do this on the Edison + Arduino Breakout Board?; well before i tell you how we can do a workaround  lets remember.. what are the lines needed by a device so I2C protocol can do its job?

 * Vdd (power)
 * GND (ground)